-The first point is that 79% of Jakob Nielsen test users always scanned any new page they came across and never read word by word.
+The first point I mentioned above is that 79% of Jakob Nielsen test users always scanned any new page they came across and never read word by word.
 As a result of this, bloggers have to employ scannable text in their posts to make their posts most immersive.
 Let’s look at how this should be presented in your content creation:

 - Low word count.
 Don’t write too long posts, word count of 500 or so is enough.
 Note the recent long form content trend through.

 - One idea per paragraph.
 Split the post into paragraphs and concentrate on one point per paragraph.

 - Sub-headings.
 Entitle each paragraph with relevant keywords.